ClarisAn/student-result-manager/README.md

    Different user roles with appropriate permissions.
 2. Functional tests
 3. Performance test
-4. "Dockerize" app to include PostgresSQL/SQLLite etc. image
+4. "Dockerize" app to auto build tables for database

+### Contributing

+Contributions are welcome!
+If you find any issues or want to enhance the application, feel free to open a pull request.

 ### Contact